 Steeped in history and culture, the French Riviera boasts plenty of museums, art galleries and public gardens.
-Discover them all on a luxury yacht charter.
+Discover them all on a France luxury yacht charter.

 The South of France has long been one of the most popular destinations for private yacht charter vacations, and it is easy to see why.

-Home to spectacular beaches, sophisticated resorts and excellent restaurants drawing the international Jet Set throughout the year, the French Riviera has it all.
+Home to spectacular beaches, sophisticated resorts and excellent restaurants drawing the international jet set throughout the year, the French Riviera has it all.

-However, for those interested in exploring the history and culture of the Côte d'Azur there is so much more to enjoy, from world class museums and art galleries to architectural treasures and exquisite gardens.
+However, for those interested in exploring the history and culture of the Côte d'Azur there is so much more to enjoy, from world-class museums and art galleries to architectural treasures and exquisite gardens.

-Housed in an elegant 17th century villa in the quiet Cimiez district of Nice, just north of the city centre, the Museé Matisse holds an important collection of the paintings, drawings, sculptures and paper cut-outs created by the French artist Henri Matisse.
+Housed in an elegant 17th-century villa in the quiet Cimiez district of Nice, just north of the city centre, the Museé Matisse holds an important collection of the paintings, drawings, sculptures and paper cut-outs created by the French artist Henri Matisse.

-As well as works from all stages of his career, the museum displays some of the personal belongings of Matisse, bequethed by the artist after his death in Nice in 1954, and there are regular temporary exhibitions.
+As well as works from all stages of his career, the museum displays some of the personal belongings of Matisse, bequeathed by the artist after his death in Nice in 1954, and there are regular temporary exhibitions.

 Also worth a look while you are here are the remains of the Roman bath complex behind the museum, and the nearby ruins of a Roman theatre.